Jim Collins on Making Tough Calls

 I really want to underscore something.
 This is not about consensus.

-d in companies that make good decisions is the debate is real.
+That's the key.
+What we found in companies that make good decisions is the debate is real.
 When Colman Mockler at Gillette is trying to decide whether to go with cheaper, disposable plastic razors or more expensive ones, he asks marvelous questions.
 He's Socratic.
 He pushes people to defend their points of view.
 He lets the debate rage.
 And this is, by the way, not an isolated case.
 We found this process in all the companies we studied, when they made a leap to greatness.
 The debate is real.
 It is real, violent debate in search of understanding.

 And then in the end, the leader makes the call?